K4leri/elysia-standardcrud/README.md

 use http://localhost:3000/swagger with your browser to see DOCS

 I add JWT just for more practise and convinient usage of user id from them.
-Also its easy to add some admin operations.
+Also its easy to add some admin (admin here is role that is contains inside JWT) operations.